cherry-pit/weather_pico/README.md

 This is designed to run on a raspberry pico w and to display onto a 16x2 lcd display

-It pulls data from 'https://forecast.weather.gov/MapClick.php?lat={lat}&lon={long}&FcstType=digitalDWML', is will only support US weather forecasts.
+It pulls data from 'https://forecast.weather.gov/MapClick.php?lat={lat}&lon={long}&FcstType=digitalDWML', it will only support US weather forecasts.

 All temperatures are in fahrenheit